kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

        created for the service in question by using kubectl.
     5. If the pod is using host network then operator must ensure that the node is correctly reporting dual-stack addresses.

-  * Increased time for external IPAM
-    1. Dual stack adds extra IP allocation for clusterIP and for pod IP.
-       a.
-Depending on the IPAM used, the time could be increased.

 * **What steps should be taken if SLOs are not being met to determine the problem?**
   N/A